A law degree from St Mary's will provide you with a solid foundation for whichever law profession you decide to pursue.

 Our four-year degree programmes (including a foundation year) provide an alternative route to undergraduate study at university if you do not have the grades to access higher education in the traditional way.

-On successful completion of the Law Foundation Year pathway you will progress on to the Law (with a Foundation Year) undergraduate degree.
+On successful completion of the Law, Criminology and Politics Foundation Year pathway you will progress on to the Law undergraduate degree.

 Chat to a student